mewkiz/status/README.md

 The following ideas may be implemented in the future.

+   * Example coverage:
+       - How many functions and methods have examples?
    * Documentation maturity:
        - How many exported identifiers have comments?
        - What is the quality of these comments, in regards to